 350 Mission Street

-SNA manufactured and installed a high-resolution LED video wall at 350 Mission Street in San Francisco.
+SNA manufactured and installed a high-resolution LED video wall at 350 Mission Street, also known as Salesforce East, in San Francisco.
 The state-of-the-art 6 mm LED display was unveiled to the public during a digital art show organized by owner Kilroy Realty Corporation.